This post is brought to you in partnership with Stubb’s Bar-B-Que

 These sopes are the perfect appetizer to serve at a backyard party while the grill is warming up.
 They're like the Mexican version of sliders!

-Look for pre-made sopes at any Mexican grocery store, or make your own using masa harina.
+You can find pre-made sopes for this recipe at any Mexican supermarket, or you can also make your own using masa harina (corn flour).

 To make your own sopes, first make the masa dough just as you would for corn tortillas.
 Then shape the sopes by pinching off walnut-sized pieces of dough and shaping them into a thick, flat patty with a slight rim.
 Fry them as directed in the recipe.

 When it comes to that frying step, take care not to overcrowd the pan or the sopes won’t crisp up properly.
 Work in batches and drain the fried sopes on paper towels to absorb any excess cooking oil.
 Keep them warm in a low oven until you’re ready to pile them high with toppings.

 Speaking of toppings, this barbecue pulled chicken is seriously simple and can even be made a few days ahead.

 Spike some barbecue sauce with spices and tequila, add your chicken breasts, and cook until tender.
 Shred the chicken with two forks, and then return the chicken to the pan and toss with the sauce.
 Easy!

 Chicken breasts with the bone in and the skin left on are best for this recipe.
 This gives both the meat and the sauce more flavor and helps make sure the meat stays moist.
 This said, you can certainly make this dish using chicken thighs or boneless, skinless chicken breasts if you prefer.